• Skip to primary navigation

 August 30, 2018 By Morgan Couzens Legal

-The Fair Work Act says that unfair dismissal is “a dismissal that is harsh, unjust or unreasonable.”
+The Fair Work Act 2009 (Cth) says that unfair dismissal is “a dismissal that is harsh, unjust or unreasonable.”

 You may be eligible to lodge an unfair dismissal application with the Fair Work Commission if you: